matthijsmelissen/qif-converter/README.md

-# qif-convertor
+# qif-converter
-Converts CSV files from ING (Netherlands) and BCEE (Luxembourg) into QIF files.
+Converts CSV files from ING (Netherlands), Rabobank (Netherlands) and BCEE (Luxembourg) into QIF files.
 Suitable for GnuCash.